dvidelabs/flatcc/README.md

     scripts/build.sh

-The `bin` and `lib` folders will be created with debug and release builds.
+The `bin` and `lib` folders will be created with debug and release build products.

-The build depends on CMake and by default the Ninja build tool to be installed along with Python.
+The build depends on `CMake`.
+By default the `Ninja` build tool is also required, but alternatively `make` can be used.

-To use `make` instead run `scripts/initbuild.sh make`.
-This will clean the build and remember `make` is the build option.
-Calls to `initbuild.sh` without argument will remember last setting and not wipe the existing build.
-Other generators can be created by adding `scripts/build.cfg.X` and then use that configuration by calling `scripts/initbuild.sh X` where `X` is a custom name.
-Currently `ninja` and `make` are provided out of the box.
-All builds are made in the same build/Debug and build/Release folders rather then separate per build type because it simplifies test scripts.
+To switch between build tools use:

+    scripts/initbuild.sh X

+where X is the name of the build tool, for example:

+    scripts/initbuild.sh make
+    scripts/initbuild.sh make-concurrent
+    scripts/initbuild.sh ninja

+where `ninja` is the default.
+A custom build configuration `X` can be added by adding a `scripts/build.cfg.X' file.

+`scripts/initbuild.sh` cleans the build if a specific build configuration is given as argument.
+Without arguments it only ensures that CMake is initialized and is therefore fast to run on subsequent calls.
+This is used by all test scripts.

 To install build tools on OS-X: